mkopsnc/keplerhacks/README.md

 *3rd Workshop on Advances in the Kepler Scientific Workflow System and Its Applications at The International Conference on Computational Science (ICCS 2016).*

-Paper title: *_Various techniques for speeding up Kepler related developments_*
+Paper title: **_Best practices in debugging Kepler workflows_**

+Authors: Michal Owsiak, Marcin Plociennik, Bartek Palak, Tomasz Zok, Olivier Hoenen

 To compile the code, simply clone the repository and call make